cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

         }
       }

 In order to use the configuration in programs, we pass it to individual Programs using their constructor.
-But if the configuration parameter is also required during runtime, you can use the ``@Property`` annotation::
+If the configuration parameter is also required during runtime, you can use the ``@Property`` annotation::

   public class UniqueCounter extends AbstractFlowlet {